WapRe/CyberNotes/README.md

 I'm separating them by themes as I consider necessary.

-A lot of the knowledge is used from Advent Of Cyber 4 by Try Hack Me and then completed with information from other rooms.
+A lot of the knowledge is from the Try Hack Me platform, and then completed with information from other rooms.

-Everything in this repository is acquired from the THM website, my own research, and my own knowledge.
+Everything in this repository is acquired from my own research and knowledge.

+Feel free to interact.